Admission degree-seeking students

 After deadlines close, you can consult the status of your application online.
 The results will reach you in time to obtain your visa – allow at least two weeks after the application deadline closes.

 One more thing: Please refrain from enquiring (on the phone or in any other way) about your status during the admission process.
 You can log in to the application platform to stay informed.
-Thank you for your cooperation
+Thank you for your cooperation.

-Please visit the website of the department to find out all you need to know about how to apply for the BSc in Electrical Engineering (focus on Automation and Industrial Internet of Things / E-Mobility and Autonomous Driving / Power Engineering and Renewable Energies).
+Please visit the website of the department to find out all you need to know about how to apply for the BSc in Electrical Engineering EEB (focus on Automation and Industrial Internet of Things / E-Mobility and Autonomous Driving / Power Engineering and Renewable Energies).

 Admission requirements degree-seeking students